SciCatProject/scicat-backend-next/docs/frontend-config-guide/dynamic-dataset-detail-component.md

 ## Configuration guide

-The `datasetDetailComponent` configuration allows you to customize the display of dataset details using 4 template types.
-In the Component Configuration Table you can find the 4 template types.
-Each template type is rendered based on the order property, which controls the display priority.
+The `datasetDetailComponent` field allows you to customize the display of dataset details using 4 template types.
+Each template type is rendered based on the order property, which determines the display priority.
+The available template types are listed in the Component Configuration Table.

-You can define the labels directly using the label/source property, or use them as keys for localization.
-If no localization configuration is provided, the template will fallback to using the label as the default value.
+You can define labels directly using the `label/source` property, or use them as keys for localization.
+If no localization configuration is provided, the template will fall back to using the `label/source` as the default value.

+The `enableCustomizedComponent` flag enables or disables the dynamic component.
+If set to false, the default dataset detail component will be used.
+In the customization field, you can provide configuration for the components, including their types, labels, and other settings.

+Below you can find the example configuration, but for more advanced customizations, refer to the Component Configuration Table for detailed options on each template type and field configuration.

 ```json
 "datasetDetailComponent": {